-Love and murder suits us best, sir; but within these few years I think there's a great deal more liking for deep tragedies among us.
-They set men a thinking; but then we all consider them too long.
-Of Hamlet we can make neither end nor side; and nine out of ten of us — ay, far more than that — would like it to be confined to the ghost scenes, and the funeral, and the killing off at the last.
-Macbeth would be better liked, if it was only the witches and the fighting (Mayhew: 1851, 15).
+Love and murder suit us best, sir; but within these few years, I think there’s a great deal more liking for deep tragedies among us.
+They set men thinking, but then we all consider them too long.
+Of Hamlet we can make neither end nor side; and nine out of ten of us — ay, far more than that — would like it to be confined to the ghost scenes, the funeral, and the killing off at the last.
+Macbeth would be better liked if it was only the witches and the fighting (Mayhew: 1851, 15).

 ‘Sermons or tracts’, meanwhile, ‘gives them the ’orrors’.